Biology

 The program code is [BIOLMIN].

-Once you declare a biology minor, you will be matched with our Biology faculty mentor for Biology Minors, who you can contact for guidance regarding elective selection or any questions you have on the minor.
-Please also complete the Biology Minor Course of Study Worksheet to have elective credits approved by your Biology Faculty Mentor, and then submit the worksheet by email to the Biological Sciences Department biology@cwu.edu for processing.
+Once you declare a biology minor, you will be matched with our Biology Minor Advisor, a biology faculty member who you can contact for guidance regarding elective selection or any questions you have on the minor.
+Please also complete the Biology Minor Course of Study Worksheet to have elective credits approved by your assigned Biology Minor Advisor, and then submit the worksheet by email to the Biological Sciences Department biology@cwu.edu for processing.

-Also, students in approved teaching endorsement programs (e.g., Chemistry BA) may take this minor with certain approved electives to add a supporting endorsement in biology.
-Teaching students should meet with STEM Teaching Program Advisor, Ms. Sam Ludlow (samantha.ludlow@cwu.edu), to identify a faculty mentor and choose electives.
+Also, students in approved teaching endorsement programs (e.g., Chemistry B.A.) may take this minor with certain approved electives to add a supporting endorsement in biology.
+Teaching students should meet with STEM Teaching Program Advisor, Ms. Sam Ludlow (samantha.ludlow@cwu.edu), to identify a Major Advisor and choose electives.

-• If changing your specialization: Please email the change request to biology@cwu.edu and request a change from your current specialization to your new preferred specialization.
-Please include (cc: copy) your Faculty Mentor in this email.
+- If changing your specialization: Please do NOT drop the major and start over in the myCWU self-service system.
+Instead, please email the change request to biology@cwu.edu and request a change from your current specialization to your new preferred specialization.
+Please include (cc: copy) your Biology Major Advisor in this email.

-• If changing a BIOL BS to a BA (or a BA to a BS): please email the change request to biology@cwu.edu and include (cc: copy) your Faculty Mentor in this email.
+- If changing a BIOL B.S. to a B.A. (or a B.A. to a B.S.): please email the change request to biology@cwu.edu and include (cc: copy) your Major Advisor in this email.

 Program Codes: